2025 Ohio Education

 Ohio students industry credentials earned before graduation by typology chart

-Source: Calculations based on Ohio DEW downloadable files titled “District and Building CCWMR Data” (2022-23).
+Source: Calculations based on Ohio DEW downloadable files titled “District and Building CCWMR Data” (2023-24).
 Note: The rates indicate the percentage of students earning a score of at least 3 out of 5 possible points on one or more AP exams.
 Students who do not take an AP exam are included in the denominator.
-Data are from the class of 2022, including non-graduates.
+Data are from the class of 2023, including non-graduates.
 The typology averages are weighted by the number of students in this class in each district, charter, or STEM school.

 Ohio students dual enrollment college credits earned chart

-Four-Year High School Graduation Rates 87 percent of Ohio students graduate high school in four years.
+Four-Year High School Graduation Rates 88 percent of Ohio students graduate high school in four years.
 Graduation rates exceed 90 percent in much of the state, with lower rates in urban communities.

 Ohio students four year high school graduation rates chart

-Source: Calculations based on Ohio DEW downloadable files titled “District and Building Graduation Rates” (2022-23).
-Note: Graduation rates indicate the percentage of students in the class of 2022 who earned a high school diploma within four years of entering ninth grade.
+Source: Calculations based on Ohio DEW downloadable files titled “District and Building Graduation Rates” (2023-24).
+Note: Graduation rates indicate the percentage of students in the class of 2023 who earned a high school diploma within four years of entering ninth grade.
 The typology averages are weighted by the number of students in this class in each district, charter, or STEM school.

-Percent earning industry credentials chart
+Percent earning industry credentials line chart

-Percent passing at least on AP exam
+Percent passing at least on AP exam line chart

 Percent earning at least three dual enrollment credits chart